 Emma has made a vision board for her room and I have to say, I think she has some talent.
 Hard to believe that is was all based on a rug that she brought back from a weekend trip to Morocco in January.
 I obviously can’t find the exact one but Here is one that’s pretty close to it.

 The biggest mistake I made the first time around was bringing everything but the kitchen sink from Illinois to Iowa.
-College towns have Walmart’s, Targets and grocery stores.
+College towns have Walmart, Targets, and grocery stores.
 I suggest you just bring the main things and wait to purchase the basics when we get there.

 When we take Emma back in a few weeks, it’s the beginning of the end of an era with our kids.
 We will be sending a child off to college for the last time.
 It’s going to be bittersweet.
 I imagine she will be moving back home after she graduates.
 She’ll need some time until she gets a job and lands on her feet.
 I keep saying we are empty nesters but it seems to be very temporary still. :).

 Next up; a wedding to plan.
-Fingers crossed this virus will finally be under control and/or we will have a vaccines.
-Things aren’t looking to good right now and this hypochodriac is tucking herself back into stay at home mode!
+Fingers crossed this virus will finally be under control and/or we will have a vaccine.
+Things aren’t looking too good right now and this hypochondriac is tucking herself back into stay-at-home mode!
 I really don’t want to see how I will fair if I get this!!
 Is it just me?